 A Final Repeat of the Basic Point

-I hope you will all go read, or listen to, the story; and then go and tell a friend, or three.
+I hope you will all go read the story; and then go and tell a friend, or three.
 This is the work of my heart, which I have been pouring myself into, “the heart’s reflections, writ in tears”, as the poet said.8 I hope you’ll give it a try.

 Half humorous, half pessimistic, Blending the plain and idealistic— Amusement's yield, the careless fruit Of sleepless nights, light inspirations, Born of my green and withered years...
 The intellect's cold observations, The heart's reflections, writ in tears. — Pushkin, Eugene Onegin, trans.
 James Fallen